 Complete your FAFSA application here!
 Look for the new IRS Data Retrieval Tool which will allow students and parents who have completed their IRS tax return to view and transfer their tax information into their FAFSA.

-Your Personal Identification Number (PIN) will act as you electronic signature on your FAFSA.
-If you are a dependent student, both you and a parent will need to apply for a PIN.
-You will use the same PIN each year to electronically apply for federal student aid and to access your federal student aid records online.
+Your FSA ID - a username and password - has replaced the Federal Student Aid PIN to confirm your identity when you access your financial aid information and electronically sign Federal Student Aid documents.
+If you are a dependent student, both you and a parent will need to apply for an FSA ID.
+You will use the same FSA ID each year to electronically apply for federal student aid and to access your federal student aid records online.